There are a number of ways to fund your graduate education including:

 3) The National Fish and Wildlife Foundation Grants program funds projects to conserve and restore fish, wildlife, and native plants through matching grant programs.

-faculty advisor, you should contact them for opportunities to participate in their research.
+Once you identify a faculty advisor, you should contact them for opportunities to participate in their research.
 Many granting agencies encourage graduate support on grant-funded research projects.
 You could also explore the possiblity of assisting in a grant proposal that incorporates your research project.